Should I Get Tested for an STD? What You Need to Know

 Now that we’ve talked about common reasons people resist STD testing, we will discuss six reasons you need to have STD testing.

-6 Reasons Why STD Testing Is Necessary
+Why STD Testing is Necessary

 One of the most common STDs, chlamydia, is known as “the silent infection.”
 According to the CDC, only 10% of men with chlamydia have any symptoms.
 You cannot tell if your partner has an STD by looking at them.